DecodeGenetics/popvcf/README.md

 ## popVCF

 popVCF losslessly encodes a multi sample VCF to reduce disk footprint.
-VCF fields are encoded by pointing to other identical fields in the same row. popVCF provives no benefits on a single sample VCF, and very little benefits until the VCF contains at least 100 sample or so.
+VCF fields are encoded by pointing to other identical fields in the same row. popVCF provives no benefits on a single sample VCF, and very little benefits until the VCF contains at least 100 samples or so.

 ### Building